 - Camtasia: Screen recording and video editing software with built-in speech-to-text capability for closed captioning (available for installation on WCU equipment)

-- JAWS: Screen reader software for Windows platform, available for visually impaired students at the Library and the Office of Services for Students with Disabilities
+- JAWS: Screen reader software for Windows platform, available for visually impaired students at the Library and the Office of Educational Accessibility

-- Kurzweil: Scanning, OCR, PDF conversion and read-out-loud software for Windows platform, available at the Library and the Office of Services for Students with Disabilities
+- Kurzweil: Scanning, OCR, PDF conversion and read-out-loud software for Windows platform, available at the Library and the Office of Educational Accessibility

-- Mobile Device: iPads with accessibility features enabled are available in the Office of Services for Students with Disabilities.
+- Mobile Device: iPads with accessibility features enabled are available in the Office of Educational Accessibility.
 Visit Apple's Accessibility site to learn more information about built-in accessibility features for Apple products

 - For software training, visit the Faculty and Staff Training (FAST) site.